maximzaika/TwoWayGallery-With-JS/README.md

 # TwoWayGallery
 It is a gallery that consists of two parts: *Main Gallery* and *Secondary Gallery*.
+It is written in vanilla JavaScript.
 The *Main Gallery* always needs to be enabled, while the *Secondary Gallery* can be either activated or deactivated.
 This gallery can be used for many purposes, but it has been build with the purpose to display images in a nice format.
 It is functional on both mobile and desktop devices, but its design is mostly visible on desktop devices.

 [Demos (TO BE ADDED)](https://github.com/maximzaika/TwoWayGallery.github.io)